Last updated: June 06, 2024

 Ongoing HELOC costs and fees

 On the other hand, HELOCs tend to be more flexible in terms of how much you can borrow and how soon you must repay the borrowed amount.
-Sometimes HELOCs can charge additional fees (that home equity loans do not charge) to compensate the lender for this flexibility.
+Sometimes HELOCs can charge additional costs or fees that home equity loans do not charge) to compensate the lender for this flexibility.

-Be aware of these potential fees that might keep getting charged to your account for as long as you have your HELOC open:
+Be aware of these potential fees some might keep getting charged to your account for as long as you have your HELOC open:

 Weighing HELOC Costs vs. Home Equity Loan Costs